TURuibo/Neuropathic-Pain-Diagnosis-Simulator/README.md

 The directory structure is:

-	|- data: the graph-truth causal relations that are used for constructing the causal graph.

 	|- models: the ground-truth causal graph that can be loaded and used for generating simulated data.

 	|- result: the simulated data are in this folder.